-We shall then appreciate that kernel memory allocation is quite different from allocating memory in the user space.
+Managing kernel memory is equally challenging.
+It is quite different from allocating memory in the user space.
 There is a need to create bespoke mechanisms in the kernel for managing its memory.
 We cannot allow kernel processes to allocate arbitrary amounts of memory or have very large data structures whose sizes are not known or not bounded - this will create a lot of problems in kernel memory management.
-We also need to understand that most of the correctness as well as security problems emanate from memory management, hence, managing memory correctly is essential.
+There is a need to manage kernel memory more deterministically.
+It is thus not a good idea to allocate objects in the kernel the same way that we do in user space where regions do not have strict bounds in terms of size.
+There are also no requirements for the regions to be contiguous.
+It is wiser to follow an intelligent version of a simple base-limit scheme.
+In this context, we shall discuss several memory allocation and management schemes.